“I’m as proud of many of the things we haven’t done as the things we have done.” Steve Jobs

 Firstly, the content is designed to be an ongoing solution best delivered, I believe, over several weeks in short, two-hour sections.
 This is preferable to a single one-off event; you know the ones that promise to – but never do – fix all the issues in a one-day course!

 Secondly, it’s the emphasis that’s placed throughout the sessions on both our professional and personal lives, and the importance of defining what good looks like in the roles that we play at work and at home.
-With a strong bias towards actions over the next 90 days, this helps participants become more specific in regard to the individual commitments and activities they intend to implement.
+With a strong bias towards actions over the next 90 days, this helps participants become more specific about the individual commitments and activities they intend to implement.

 Finally, the “The 5 choices” includes an excellent section on how to prioritise and schedule the most important priorities (or “big rocks”), which is linked to incredibly sensible best practices regarding the use of Microsoft Outlook.
 Known as the master moves in the programme, these top tips help us effectively manage the volume of emails, calendar appointments and tasks that the modern working life generates.